mernesto/gemini-file-search/README.md

   https://www.developmentaid.org/api/frontend/cms/file/2024/10/Renewables2024.pdf
 ```

-These sample PDFs are renewable energy reports that work great for testing the File Search Tool.
+These sample PDFs are renewable energy reports that work well for testing the File Search Tool.
 Once downloaded, you can upload them through the Streamlit interface and ask questions like:
 - "What are the key renewable energy trends for 2024?"
 - "What does the report say about solar energy growth?"
 - "Summarize the main findings from both documents"